1. What is OnboardConnect?

 6.2 Student detail

-Click any student row to open their detail view, which includes:
+Click any student row to open their detail view.
+The detail page contains three tabs:

-- Provisioning history — every action taken on this student with timestamps
+- Provisioning History — every provisioning action taken on this student with timestamps and outcomes.

 6.3 Manual actions